bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:50 AM CT, April 15</p>
+<p class="updated_time"> Latest data: 01:15 AM CT, April 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 77°, which is 6° *colder* than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Tomorrow is expected to be 7° *colder* than today.

 Currently:

 - 71°
-- Breezy and Mostly Clear
+- Breezy
-- 77% humidity
+- 79% humidity
-- 18 mph wind
+- 17 mph wind
-- 15% cloud cover
+- 10% cloud cover
-- 43 AQI 🟩
+- 41 AQI 🟩
 - 0.84 inches of rain expected in the next 48 hours